 For pupils still attending school, we would suggest that tutoring still takes place in school as planned, to ensure high attendance and to make sure pupils have the necessary equipment to access the sessions.
 This is in line with the evidence on effective tutoring which suggests that arranging tutoring during the school day had the best impact.

-26 Tuition Partners are currently approved to deliver online tuition at-home, and we’re working to add more to that list.
+29 Tuition Partners are currently approved to deliver online tuition at-home.

 It is still also possible for schools to book tutoring for their pupils, using our search function to find providers in their area.
 Tuition Partners that are able to deliver online tutoring at-home are highlighted.